GoyWebdesign/codelights/readme.txt

 5. Editing sidebar widget from customizer

 == Changelog ==

+= 1.0.8 =
+* New: Added the new Review element
+* New: The plugin now is fully translatable
+* New: Added Russian localization (ru_RU)
+* Fixed: Interactive text Safari transition fix
+* Fixed: FlipBox text styles now less likely to be overloaded by theme styles

 = 1.0.7 =
 * Fixed: Urgent fix for some experimental 3-rd party editors support.